U.S. Route 45

 U.S. Route 45 (US 45) is a major north-south United States highway and a border-to-border route, from Lake Superior to the Gulf of Mexico.
 A sign at the highway's northern terminus notes the total distance as 1297 mi.

-US 45 is notable for incorporating, in its maiden alignment, the first paved road in the South, a 49-mile segment in Lee County, Mississippi.
+US 45 is notable for incorporating, in its maiden alignment, the first paved road in the South, a 49-mile (79 km) segment in Lee County, Mississippi.
 Let to contract in July 1914, the concrete highway opened on November 15, 1915.

 As of 2006, the highway's northern terminus is in Ontonagon, Michigan, at the corner of Ontonagon and River Streets, a few blocks from Lake Superior (M-64 formerly terminated there as well until its rerouting in October 2006 to use the newly built Ontonagon River Bridge).
 US 45's southern terminus is in Mobile, Alabama, at an intersection with U.S. Route 98.

 Route description

 Alabama

 US 45 is concurrent with unsigned SR 17 between Mobile and Vinegar Bend, just north of Deer Park, in Washington County, Alabama.
 From Vinegar Bend to the Mississippi state line, US 45 is concurrent with unsigned SR 57.